-A warm bath with candles, wine, incense, music, is a lovely way to reinforce the senses and inspire greater sensuality.
+A warm bath with candles, wine, incense, and music is a lovely way to reinforce the senses and inspire greater sensuality.

 At Nuurvana, we’re all about essential oils.
-Besides the countless health benefits (from their potential to help lower anxiety, enhance mood, reduce pain, improve sleep, support digestion, and more), they’re so luxurious and euphoric.
-Diffuse some ylang ylang, rose, geranium, or lemongrass to work that sensual second chakra space.
+They’re so luxurious and euphoric.
+Diffuse some ylang-ylang, rose, geranium, or lemongrass to work that sensual second chakra space.
 Rub some vetiver or sandalwood into your feet each night to descend the qi, reinforce the body, and get reconnected with desire and pleasure.

 When you’re eating, chew slowly and savor every morsel of flavor.
 Wear clothes that are so soft and comfortable that you want to pet yourself.
 Invest in great sheets.